coltmcnealy-lh/old-original-java-little-horse/README.md

 ### Where the Logic Is
 * Core API:
     * `BaseSchema.java` is a basic serializable class (through JSON dumping/loading) used to store all imporant data.
-    * `CoreMetadata.java` is a base for special metadata, such as all objects in the `PROGRAMMING_MODEL.md`, including `WFSpec`, `TaskDef`, `ExternalEventDef`, and `WFRun`.
+    * `GETable.java` is a base for all resources that can be `GET`'ed from the API, including `WFSpec`, `TaskDef`, `ExternalEventDef`, and `WFRun`.
+    * `POSTable.java` is a base for all resources that can be `POST`ed to the API, including `WFSpec`, `TaskDef`, and `ExternalEventDef` (not `WFRun` and `TaskRun`).
-    * `MetadataTopologyBuilder.java` is a generic class which initializes a Kafka Streams Topology for a specifc CoreMetadata type.
-It handles the CRUD operations for that type, and uses the associated CoreMetadata's implementation in order to produce side effects (eg deploying a Workflow).
+    * `ApiTopologyBuilder.java` is a generic class which initializes a Kafka Streams Topology for a specifc GETable type.
+It handles the CRUD operations for that type, and if the GETable also is a `POSTable`, it uses the associated POSTable's implementation in order to produce side effects (eg deploying a Workflow Scheduler or a Task Worker).
+    * `GETApi.java` is the generic class that implements `GET` endpoints for any `GETable` type.
-    * `CoreMetadataAPI.java` is the generic class that implements CRUD for Core Metadata in the REST API.
+    * `POSTApi.java` is the generic class that implements `POST` endpoints for any `POSTABLE` type.
         * *Note: it is all put together in the `LittleHorseAPI.java` class.*
     * `APIStreamsContext.java` is the high-tech class used to turn Kafka Streams into a database, allowing for querying data partitioned across several RocksDB instances.
 * Workflow Scheduling Logic
     * `SchedulerTopology.java` initializes the Kafka Streams Topology on the Workflow Worker process.
-This topology is the actual scheduler that sends task schedule requests to appropriate task queues, and updates the state of the WFRun in a Kafka Topic that is listened to by the CoreMetadata Topology on the Core LittleHorse API.
+This topology is the actual scheduler that sends task schedule requests to appropriate task queues, and updates the state of the WFRun in a Kafka Topic that is listened to by the API Topology on the Core LittleHorse API.
     * `SchedulerProcessor.java` shepherds the actual scheduling.
 See how it gets inserted in `SchedulerTopology.java`.
     * `WFRun.java` and `ThreadRun.java` have the real potatoes of the actual state transition logic for what happens when an event (i.e. Task Completed) is processed.
 * Deployer Interfaces